yunhanchen2/coverage-prediction/src/README.md

      ```
      python3 cal_bias.py
      ```
-     To get value of p, the terminal will prompt:
+     To get value of m, the terminal will prompt:
      ```
      How many top-ranked items per user should be considered? (e.g., 3):
      ```